ignc-research/arena-rosnav/docs/DRL-Training.md

 |-----|-----|
 | agent*name | Unique agent identifier (set by the training script)
 | robot | Robot name to load robot specific .yaml file containing its settings. (set by the training script)
 | actions_in_observationspace | When set true, actions will be appended to the observation space and thus will be available as an additional input feature to learn on.
+Noticeable performance improvements when utilizing reward function that incorporates robot velocity.
 | normalize | If observations are normalized before fed to the network
 | train_max_steps_per_episode | Max timesteps per training episode
 | eval_max_steps_per_episode | Max timesteps per evaluation episode